 Since the creation of the Italian Beef sandwich in Chicago sometime back in the ’30s, there has always been a debate about who has the best beef in the city.
 While there are probably hundreds of places in Chicago and the surrounding suburbs that sell Italian Beef, two of the more well known franchises are Al’s Beef and Portillo’s Hot Dogs.
 Both of these establishments are located both in the city and in the suburbs and have their share of loyal customers, but which one reigns supreme when it comes to beef?
 I can’t speak for the entire city, but I can tell you which I prefer, so let’s get right into it with a brief history lesson.

-Traditionally known for their hot dogs, but their beef is a very very close 2nd on the list of reasons people head to the restaurant.
+Portillo’s is traditionally known for their hot dogs, but their beef is a very very close 2nd on the list of reasons people head to the restaurant.
 Dick Portillo started the first restaurant in 1963 in Villa Park, IL which he has since grown into The Portillo Restaurant Group which is currently the largest privately owned restaurant company in the midwest.
 Each Portillo’s restaurant is unique in it’s decor and feel, bringing to them a sense of the Chicago history and lifestyle, including the 2 restaurants in southern California.

-Started it’s conquest into the world of Italian beef way back in 1938 by Al Ferreri and his sister and brother in law, Frances and Chris Pacelli Sr. According to wikipedia, during the great depression when meat was hard to come by, Chris and Al would attend weddings and in order to make the meat last longer and feed more people they would slice it as thinly as they could and put it on sandwiches.
+Al’s Beef started it’s conquest into the world of Italian beef way back in 1938 by Al Ferreri and his sister and brother in law, Frances and Chris Pacelli Sr. According to wikipedia, during the great depression when meat was hard to come by, Chris and Al would attend weddings and in order to make the meat last longer and feed more people they would slice it as thinly as they could and put it on sandwiches.
 It was with that idea that they opened the first Al’s Beef stand located in Chicago’s “Little Italy”.
 And as demand grew they were forced to move to a more permanent location, still within the confines of “Little Italy” and they are still there today.
 In 1999 they were bought by the Chicago Franchise System which also run Nancy’s Pizza, and Al’s Beef thus became the franchise that we know it as today.

-When I was first introduced to Portillo’s I only though of it as a hot dog place, mainly due to the fact that the full name of the restaurant is Portillo’s Hot Dogs, so I wasn’t aware that hiding just past the counter was one of the greatest sandwiches you can possible eat.
-Now since I don’t get the sweet or hot peppers on the Italian beef sandwiches I’m going to make this comparison solely based on the meat and juices itself.
+When I was first introduced to Portillo’s I only thought of it as a hot dog place, mainly due to the fact that the full name of the restaurant is Portillo’s Hot Dogs, so I wasn’t aware that hiding just past the counter was one of the greatest sandwiches you can possible eat.
+Now since I don’t get the sweet or hot peppers, or giardiniera, on the Italian beef sandwiches I’m going to make this comparison solely based on the meat and juices itself.
 Like any franchise restaurant (this goes for Al’s too) the sandwiches are hit or miss as far as quantity goes.
 Sometimes the sandwiches are just overflowing with meat and are almost too big for one person to consume, where as other times the meat is actually contained in the bread, meaning it’s not even visible if viewed from a top angle.
 If you’ve ever had a good Italian beef sandwich you know that there is no way that you should be able to close the bread around the beef.
 So I do feel that lately Portillo’s has been lacking in the quantity of the meat they are giving you, but the quality is still there for the most part.
 The meat is sliced very thin, but in bigger pieces unlike Al’s, which I’ll get to in a minute.
 I don’t know if it’s because of this that the meat can sometimes be a little chewy, but it’s not the worst thing in the world.
 I’ve also noticed that when we go for lunch, which is at around 11am, the meat doesn’t seem to be soaked with juice as much as you would think.
 I’m going to chalk this up to the fact that 11am is pretty close to opening and the meat just hasn’t had enough time to soak yet, but it’s still delicious.

 My only complaint with the Portillo’s beef is that the juice doesn’t seem to have any distinct flavor to me compared to other Italian beef places.
 The beef itself is delicious, but the juice needs to also have some sort of unique spices or ingredients that set it apart from other places.
 I’m not saying that it tastes like every other Italian beef, but when comparing the juice to Al’s “gravy”, as they call it, I don’t even think they compare.